AAMC Med School Application Fee Assistance

 Here’s what you can expect to pay throughout the medical school application process:

-• MCAT Practice Materials: Price is dependent on where you get the materials.
-Kaplan has a course fee assistance program that can qualify you for up to 60%* off Kaplan MCAT products.
+- MCAT Practice Materials: The price depends on where you get the materials.
+Kaplan has a course fee assistance program.
+Students who qualify may save up to 60%* on Kaplan MCAT products.

-• MCAT Fee: $335, and you must register at least ten days before the test date.
-This AAMC fee covers your testing and the distribution of your scores to the medical schools you indicate.
+- AAMC MCAT Fee: $345; you must register at least ten days before the test date.
+This AAMC fee covers your test and the distribution of your scores to the medical schools you choose to apply to.

-• Primary AAMC Application Fee: $175 for the first school you send your application to and $45 for each additional school.
+- Primary AAMC Application Fee: $175 for the first school you’d like to apply to, plus $46 more for each additional school.

-• Secondary AAMC Application Fee: Varies per school, but plan to spend approximately $100 on each school.
+- Secondary AAMC Application Fee: Fees vary depending on the medical school, but plan to spend approximately $100 on each.

 [ Keep Reading: What’s the Real Cost of Medical School? ]